Ghost (Swedish band): Meliora (2015–2017)

-Ghost's third studio album, the follow up to Infestissumam, Meliora was released on 21 August 2015.
+Ghost's third studio album, the follow-up to Infestissumam, Meliora was released on 21 August 2015.
 In an advertisement for the album that aired 28 May on VH1 Classic, it was announced that Papa Emeritus II was "fired" and that his successor Papa Emeritus III is his younger brother by a full three months.
-The song "Cirice" was released as a free download from the band's official site on 31 May, and won the 2016 Grammy Award for Best Metal Performance.
+The song "Cirice" was released on 30 May, and won the 2016 Grammy Award for Best Metal Performance.
 Papa Emeritus III was officially unveiled with a debut performance in Linköping on 3 June 2015, where the band also performed new songs from the upcoming album.

 The album was first promoted in August by a five date acoustic tour named "Unholy/Unplugged" of record shops in the US.
 Here Papa Emeritus III sported slicked-back jet black hair without his trademark mitre, and performed alongside the two guitarist Nameless Ghouls; accompanying them on the kazoo.
 A tour of the US titled "Black to the Future" began on 22 September and ran until 1 November.
-This was quickly followed by a European tour of the same name that ran until 21 December, including a full UK tour and two other tours in North America that took place in the spring and mid-summer of 2016.
+This was followed by a North America tour that took place in the spring 2016.

 On 12 September 2016, the band released a new track on a radio show titled "Square Hammer" and a new EP, Popestar, was released on 16 September, the same day the Popestar Tour began.
 Following the conclusion of the North American tour that concluded on 12 November, was the European tour of the same name which started in late March and finished in late April 2017.
 They were the opening act for Iron Maiden on their 2017 North America tour from June to July 2017.
-A Nameless Ghoul stated that after the tour was over, they would be writing and recording the new album which they stated would be much darker than Meliora, with Tobias confirming in a recent interview that the fourth album would be released in 2018.
+A Nameless Ghoul stated that after the tour was over, they would be writing and recording the new album which they stated would be much darker than Meliora, with Tobias confirming in an interview that the fourth album would be released in 2018.